 When sailing and the weather and water are warm, the choice of dinghy sailing gear depends upon your preferences and the current fashions but more practical sailing clothing is needed for serious sailing in cold weather and rough seas.
 The main sailing equipment manufacturers, such as Musto, Henri-Lloyd, Splashdown, Helly-Hansen and Gill make outerwear in a series of grades to suit dinghy racing, coastal cruising and racing or serious offshore yacht work.

 The choice of dinghy sailing clothing or sailing waterproofs is between drysuits for sailing and sailing dinghy wetsuits.
-A lightweight 'shortie' wetsuit for summer sailing, leaves the arms and lower legs uncovered is the most suitable, while cold weather conditions call for a full suit and in winter use, a suit with seals at the neck, ankle and wrist.
+A lightweight 'shortie' sailing wetsuit for summer sailing, leaves the arms and lower legs uncovered is the most suitable, while cold weather conditions call for a full wetsuit and in winter use, a suit with seals at the neck, ankle and wrist.
 Improvements in materials have transformed the sailing drysuit that is easy and quick to put on and offering total protection.
 The following is a guide to the various clothing for sailing and gear.

 Previously you could not wear a sailing drysuit for an extended period because undergarments became soaked with perspiration, but with the development of breathable fabrics this problem has been overcome.

 A sailing [ drysuit ] has latex seals at the neck, wrist, and feet sealing water from the body and come in one-piece and two-piece suits.
 Controlling body temperature, when wearing drysuits for sailing, involves choosing the clothing that is worn underneath.
 Shorts and a T-shirt are sufficient in warm weather but in colder conditions, wear thin thermal clothing .